 What's the secret behind an amazing action photo?
-Often, a photographer is required to do much of the same difficult stuff the subject athlete is doing — while lugging camera equipment and focusing (literally) on getting the job done and watching his or her own butt.
+Often, it's that the photographer is doing much of the same difficult stuff that the athlete is doing – while lugging camera equipment and focusing (literally) on getting the job done, and watching their own butt.

 We asked some of the best in the biz to show us the time they were in front of the lens – selfies included.